siggame/Joueur.lua/README.md

-# GAME_NAME Lua Client
+# Chess Lua Client

 This is the root of you AI.
 Stay out of the joueur/ folder, it does most of the heavy lifting to play on our game servers.
-Your AI, and the game objects it manipulates are all in `games/game_name/`, with your very own AI living in `games/game_name/ai.lua` for you to make smarter.
+Your AI, and the game objects it manipulates are all in `games/chess/`, with your very own AI living in `games/chess/ai.lua` for you to make smarter.

 ## How to Run